 - Nanomaterials: analysis, environmental fate, effects, LCA and risk assessment, and

 Historically, soil ecotoxicology has not been sufficiently represented within SETAC.
 Therefore, groups of soil ecotoxicologists have met regularly in North America (NA; since 1998) and Europe (EU; since 2004), usually during the regional conferences in order to provide a forum for an exchange of information about ongoing activities in the field of soil ecotoxicology.
 In the meeting of the EU Soil Advisory Group (SAG) during the SETAC Europe conference in May 2009, it was proposed to form one global SETAC SAG.
 This merger was approved in late 2009.

 The AG network includes nearly 200 members.
 The activities of the advisory group are led by a chair and co-chair and coordinated by a steering committee.
-Members of the Steering Committee are appointed by vote of the SAG group members
+Members of the Steering Committee are appointed by vote of the GSAG group members

 Current Steering Committee

 Currently, the following scientists are members of the Advisory Group Steering Committee:

 SETAC Staff Liaison

 How to Become a Member of this Advisory Group